Screenshot Generator

 Writing robots.txt by hand means Googling the syntax every time.
 This generates valid syntax with the directives you actually need.

-Follows Google's current robots.txt specification, including the 2019 RFC 9309 standard.
+Follows Google's current robots.txt specification and the RFC 9309 standard.
 No outdated directives, no deprecated syntax.

 Robots.txt is a plain text file that tells search engine crawlers which URLs on your site they're allowed to access.
 Every time Googlebot, Bingbot, or any other crawler visits your site, the first thing it checks is yourdomain.com/robots.txt.
 If the file exists, the crawler reads the rules before crawling anything else.
 For server-level access control (redirects, password protection, IP blocking), you'd use an .htaccess file instead — robots.txt only handles crawler instructions.